enriquepablo/terms/README.rst

 We can use variables in rules.
 They are logical variables, used only to match words or facts, and with a scope limited to the rule were they are used.
-We build variables by capitalizing the name of the type of terms that it can match, and appending any number of digits.
+We build variables by capitalizing the name of the type of words that it can match, and appending any number of digits.
 So, for example, a variable ``Person1`` would match any person, such as ``sue`` or ``john``.
 With variables, we may build a rule like::